brarbrb/Final-project---DDM/README.md

 *Dynamic Data Analysis - Streaming:*
 Utilize Spark Streaming to process real-time viewing data from Kafka, repeating the viewing analysis for each data batch.
 Focus specifically on analyzing the '3rds subset' for each cluster during streaming to understand dynamic viewing habits.

+I dive deeper in the tasks in PartB.txt file